zed-wong/ahr999-mixin/README.md

 # Ahr999-mixin
 English | [中文](README-ZH.md)

-A mixin bot that offers up-to-date ahr999 index for subscribed user, and a web page which provides history data chart of the index.
+A mixin bot that offers an up-to-date ahr999 index for the subscribed users, and a web page that provides historical data chart of the index.

 ## Living example
  website: [http://ahr999mixin.tk](http://ahr999mixin.tk)

  mixin bot: 7000103262